iestyn-lewis/dxpl/index.md

 ## What is it?

+# The DX Patch Library has been upgraded to the PL88 Patch Library.
+The PL88 includes all features as described below, plus presets and patch storage for other synthesizers.
+Please visit https://lewismidi.com/pl88

 The DX Patch Library (DXPL) is an essential companion for the Yamaha DX series of synthesizers.
 It contains:

 * 4,485 banks of 32 patches each:  Keys, bells, brasses, basses, pads, leads, it's all in there.